Lakeview, New Orleans: Geography

-Major north-south roads are Pontchartrain Boulevard, West End Boulevard, and Canal Boulevard - the last a prolongation of Canal Street; major east-west roads include Harrison Avenue and Allen Toussaint Boulevard.
+Major north–south roads are Pontchartrain Boulevard, West End Boulevard, and Canal Boulevard - the last a prolongation of Canal Street; major east–west roads include Harrison Avenue and Robert E Lee Boulevard.
 With its easy access to the waters of Lake Pontchartrain, Lakeview has a large sailing and boating community and is served by two yacht clubs, the New Orleans Yacht Club and Southern Yacht Club.
 The neighborhood is dominated by two large parks, New Basin Canal Park and City Park.